Cerebral Palsy Life Expectancy

 • Difficulty swallowing

-What Can Be Done to Lengthen Life Expectancy in People With Cerebral Palsy?
+What Can Be Done to Improve Cerebral Palsy Life Expectancy?

-Life expectancy in people with cerebral palsy can be dramatically improved with medical treatments and therapies.
+Quality of life in people with cerebral palsy can be dramatically improved with medical care, treatments and therapies.
 Some important things to consider include:

 Mobility